TimoGuy/DemoEngine/TestGUI/plan/story/story.md

 >
 > NOTE: about NOTE 1 (7-segment displays on the paper), the 'days' one will count down and the 'months' one will keep counting up.
 > (Months will keep counting up just to show that maybe this guy just ain't too high and mighty as he puts himself to be.)

+> 2: Make this "fall into the clouds below" so that you don't ever get to see what's underneath the clouds, bc you pass out
+> if you fall into the clouds.
+So once you get the lava transformation, you *Meet the Person Behind the Letter* who has
+> been picking you up and lifting you out of the clouds back to safety if you fall down.
+This time, you want to be made up
+> of stone/lava so that they have no way of picking you up again; you can use this loophole to get past the cloud layer.
+>
+> NOTE: also, by this time you have figured out that the bottle is the actual supplier (not the conduit) of the "protection"
+> that the guy behind the letter was so adamantly claiming he was giving you.
+This way you know that if you could escape the
+> grasp of the guy behind the letter, you should.
+>
+> NOTE2: Also by this time you find that the "ancient weapon" is indeed bound to you and your sister.
+It chose Jojo as the companion
+> because of the rest that Jojette deserves.
+However, bc of the two of them inheriting this "ancient weapon" thru family generations,
+> its protection acts upon both of them.
+Also, the protection was to ward off the guy behind the letter.

 > NOTE: the bottle is Jojo's companion.
 It cannot be separated, except if Jojo wills it to come into his hands for things